-SXU announces 2018 Commencement Student Speakers
+SXU Announces 2019 Commencement Student Speakers

-Two graduating Saint Xavier University (SXU) students have been selected to give speeches at this weekend's commencement ceremonies.
+Two graduating Saint Xavier University (SXU) students have been selected to give speeches at next weekend's commencement ceremonies.
 These students, selected through a competitive process, created speeches with words of inspiration to the graduates reflective of the time they spent at SXU.